dchaimow/gfae/README.md

 See also todo.md for installation notes and issues.

-To consider:
-* ITK-snap 4 (may require newer base system)
-* nighres
-* code editor (e.g. emacs)

 ## General usage
 Currently the repo is mainly used to assist in developing and building `gfae` containters.
-It could also be used as described below but this hasn't been tested recenyly.
+It could also be used as described below as a template for repositories for (fMRI analysis) container based development.
+This hasn't been tested recently.

 ### 1. Dowload script
 ```